 With these three products, I rarely have to think about my skin—and that’s a first for me.
 Like, ever.
 Before biophile, I was constantly worried about how my skin looked, and felt.
 It was red and itchy, with blemishes popping up all the time, and unidentified rashes emerging overnight.
 I mean, how could I call myself a beauty editor when I had “terrible” (in my mind) skin?

 Biophile’s unique combo of products changed all that.
 I have smooth, calm, hydrated skin when I’m using this trio.
 Even after a day in the sun or a harsh Minnesota winter stretch, my face is happy, with more of an even tone, fewer blemishes, less redness, practically no irritation.
 It feels like a small miracle to me.
-And I’m ready to shout it from the rooftops (jump to my product-specific review here or go straight to our exclusive promotion).
+And I’m ready to shout it from the rooftops (jump to my product-specific review here).

 Here’s why biophile is standing out amongst the dense probiotic-skincare crowd: They’re using the power of microbial fermentation to create highly concentrated, sustainable, pro-biome formulas with new levels of efficacy and purity.
 Grace and Alison, the brand’s co-founders, met through a mutual friend, and with a common mission to bring greater wellness to people through better, more sustainable products, they combined forces to bring biophile to market.